zruncho3d/DuelingZero/README.md

 * Frame: 360 x 280 x 450 in XYZ.
 Enclosure, feet, and displays add a bit to this.
 * Filament: mix of KVP ABS flavors: Metallic Silver, Black, and Stellar Black.

-Two control options have been tested:
+These control options have been tested:
 * Control Option 1: RepRepFirmware with Duet
     * Duet2 Wifi + Duex5
     * 2x Pancake V0 toolhead boards